 As we turned northeast and headed inland through Bosnia, Neum was our first stop.
 We enjoyed coffee while escaping another torrential downpour.
 On the way to Počitelj, we passed more villages along the blue-greenish Neretva River.

-Neum is the only seaside resort in Bosnia, but the population is primarily Croatian.
+Neum is the only seaside resort in Bosnia, but the population is mostly Croatian.
 Motor traffic between the northern Croatian town of Ploče and southern Dubrovnik passes through the “Neum Corridor”.
 At the border, there are two lines – “one for travelers into Bosnia and another for those in transit to other parts of Croatia.
-At this border, passports are sometimes, but not always, checked .
-Ours weren’t.
+At this border, passports are sometimes checked, but ours weren’t.

 Built on a hillside near the banks of the Neretva River, Počitelj (stone town) was once home to the longest operating international art colony in southeast Europe.
 The remains of Počitelj’s medieval wall surround 15th century Turkish houses, mosques, a tower and citadel reflecting Ottoman architecture.

 Počitelj “fell into neglect in 1878” when Bosnia-Herzegovina was taken over by Austro-Hungarian rule.
 In 1992 during the Bosnian War Počitelj was bombed and most of its population displaced.
 In 1996, World Monuments Watch added Počitelj to the list of the world’s 100 most endangered cultural heritage sites.
 In 2000, the government started reconstruction encouraging Počitelj refugees and artists to return home.